kwonowk/rohlik-sales-forecasting/README.md

 ## ⏭️ Next steps

+- Study winners' solutions
-- Study winners' solutions: Analyze top Kaggle solutions to understand best practices and approaches
+  - Analyze top Kaggle solutions to understand best practices and approaches
-- Continue exploring various time-series forecasting models : Such as LSTMs, XGBoost, and other hybrid models
+- Continue exploring various time-series forecasting models
+  - Such as LSTMs, XGBoost, and other hybrid models